Skip to main content

 10 min read

 Staying productive as a developer means having the right tools at your fingertips.
-In 2026, many of the best productivity aids are free, run in the browser, and don't require an account.
-Here are ten tools we think every developer should bookmark—each one client-side so your data stays on your device.
+In 2026, many of the best productivity aids are free, run in the browser, and do not require an account.
+Here are ten tools we think every developer should bookmark.
+Each one is client-side so your data stays on your device, and each one solves a problem you likely encounter every week if not every day.

 Working with APIs means working with JSON.
 A formatter turns minified payloads into readable, indented text.
 A validator catches syntax errors before they reach your code.
 Use our JSON Formatter to format and validate in one place.